 SHIPPING BY AIR

 Be sure to check with the airlines ahead of time to see their procedures and regulations regarding dry ice.
 Most will allow up to 5.5 pounds of dry ice.

 DRY ICE SUBLIMINATION (dry ice changes from a solid to a gas.)

 The rate will vary depending on the outside temperature, air pressure (It will sublimate faster on an airplane with lower air pressure), and insulation efficiency.
 The more dry ice you have stored in the container, the longer it will last.
-Dry Ice, at -109°F or -78°C, will freeze and keep frozen everything in the container until it is completely sublimated.
-These frozen items will then take additional time to thaw because they will have been hard frozen.
+At -109°F or -78°C, dry ice will freeze, and keep frozen everything in the container.
+These deep-frozen items will take time to thaw after the dry ice is gone.

-COMMERCIAL SHIPPING Commercial shippers of perishables sometimes use dry ice for nonfrozen goods.
-Dry ice gives more than twice the cooling energy per pound of weight and three times the cooling energy per volume than regular water ice (H2O).
+Commercial shippers of perishables sometimes use dry ice for nonfrozen goods.
+Dry ice gives more than twice the cooling energy per pound of weight and three times per volume of regular water ice (H2O).
 Therefore, it is often mixed with regular ice to save shipping weight and extend the cooling energy of water ice.
 Sometimes dry ice is made on the spot from liquid CO2.
-The resulting dry ice snow is packed in the top of a shipping container offering extended cooling without additional refrigeration equipment.
+The resulting dry ice snow packed on the top of a shipping container offers extended cooling without additional refrigeration equipment.